Xilinx/Vitis_Libraries/blas/docs/src/benchmark.rst

 2. Benchmark Test Overview
 ============================

 Here are benchmarks of the AMD Vitis™ BLAS library using the Vitis environment.
-It supports software and hardware emulation as well as running hardware accelerators on the Alveo U250.
+It supportshardware emulation as well as running hardware accelerators on the Alveo U250.

 2.1 Prerequisites
 ----------------------